hammerheim-game/hammerheim-rules/7-equipment.md

 __Strength:__ As user -

-__Special Rules:__ +1 Enemy Armor Save
+__Special Rules:__ +1 Enemy Armour Save

-+1 Enemy Armor Save: An enemy wounded by a fist gains a +1 bonus to his armor save, and a 6+ armor save if he normally has none.
++1 Enemy Armour Save: An enemy wounded by a fist gains a +1 bonus to his armour save, and a 6+ armour save if he normally has none.

 ### Flail